rotty/sqlite2dir/README.md

-To install from locally checked-out source, use `cargo install --path .`, which will end up installing the executable in `~/.cargo/bin/sqlite2dir`, which should be in your `PATH` environment variable, if you followed the Rust toolchain installations instructions.
+To install from locally checked-out source, use `cargo install --path .`, which will end up installing the executable in `~/.cargo/bin/sqlite2dir`, which should already be in your `PATH` environment variable, if you followed the Rust toolchain installations instructions.

 ### Static build